Loga19818eeanvesh/BlogApp/README.md

-# BlogApp
+# Favorite Places

-A website to create and share blogposts.
+A website to share about your Favorite Places to the world And know about more places from posts of other users.

 ## Tools/Technologies used
 Node.js, Express.js, MongoDB, HTML, CSS, JavaScript, BootStrap